Crispy, smoky and delicious, these easy grilled potatoes will quickly become a favourite barbecue side-dish. Spice them up if you like extra heat!

 - Scrub the potatoes and cut into 1cm slices.
 Parboil the potato slices for 3-4 minutes.
 Drain thoroughly.

 - Peel the onions and cut each one into 8 wedges.
 Mix the potato slices, onions, oil, paprika and rosemary.

 - Take a large sheet of foil, place shiny-side up, and fold up the edges.
-Tip the potatoes onto the foil and spread out.
+Tip the potato mixture onto the foil and spread out.
 Cover with a second piece of foil and fold, scrunch and crimp the edges together to seal.
-Wrap the parcel in a second piece of foil, again sealing the edges thoroughly to give a well-sealed parcel.
+Wrap the parcel in a second piece of foil, again sealing the edges thoroughly to give a (hopefully!) leak-proof parcel.

 - Once the barbecue coals are white and the flames have died down, place the foil parcel onto the grill and cook for 4-5 minutes before turning it over.
 Cook for 15-20 minutes in total, turning the parcel several times.